DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 dimensions of ‘digital choices’ in relation to the digital divide in remote Australia.
-In the final part of the chapter, we provide a theory to explain the digital divide in remote Australia, which we call ‘the demic dealbreaker’, expanding on economic choice theory to take into account how the sociality of place and network effects can lead entire communities and groups to adopt or not to adopt.
+In the final part of the chapter, we provide a theory to explain the digital divide in remote Australia, which we call ‘the demic deal-breaker’, expanding on economic choice theory to take into account how the sociality of place and network effects can lead entire communities and groups to adopt or not to adopt.
 The theory provides a means for thinking through different arrangements and policy approaches